-Three-year-olds are just as curious and test their boundaries like their “terrible twos” counterparts.
-But this time, they do it with attitude and stubbornness.
-I’m sure they’d roll their eyes if they could, just like a 13-year-old.
+Three-year-olds are just as curious and test their boundaries like their “terrible twos” counterparts, but this time, they do it with attitude and stubbornness.
+I’m sure they’d roll their eyes if they could, just like a 13-year-old would.

 How to handle a threenager

 For a while there, I thought my twins just weren’t the “tantrum-y” type.
 Whereas I was dealing with weekly tantrums from their older brother at two-years-old, these guys seemed to coast right along.
-Except come three-years-old, and I wondered if they’d just been saving it all up for now.
+Then they turned three, and I wondered if they’d just been saving it all up for now.

-Thankfully, I dug around for ways to handle a threenager, many of them rooted in positive parenting and understanding that this is all normal.
-Below are a few of the tips I learned:
+Thankfully, I dug around for ways to handle a threenager, many of them rooted in positive parenting and the understanding that this is all normal.
+Below are a few of the tips I learned and recommend:

-This can be especially tough when they take forever to put on their shoes or spill the basket of blueberries all over the floor.
-Still, this is when we need to draw patience and reassure ourselves that mistakes and messes are all part of the learning process.
+This can be especially tough when she takes forever to put on her shoes or spills the basket of blueberries all over the floor.
+Still, this is when you need to draw patience and reassure yourself that mistakes and messes are all part of the learning process.

-Label her emotions, especially now that she’s more verbal.
+2. Label your child’s emotions now that she’s more verbal

-Your three-year-old will go through many ups and downs.
-Now’s not the time to withhold your affection because she was sassy or frustrated, or to reprimand her for making mistakes (remember, we all do that).
-They need to know we love them, even when they’re at their worst behavior or giving us the meanest attitude.
+Your threenager will go through many ups and downs.
+Now’s not the time to withhold your affection because he was being sassy or feeling frustrated, or to reprimand him for making mistakes (remember, we all do that).

-Instead, guide her through all the madness.
-As difficult as it is to stomach her antics, her emotions are harder for her than they are for you.
+Instead of taking things personally, guide him through all the madness.
+As difficult as it is to stomach his antics, his emotions are harder for him than they are for you.
 It’s actually during these challenging times that your threenager needs you the most.

-This doesn’t mean gushing over her bad behavior, or allowing her to keep speaking to you rudely.
-But it does mean offering a hug to make her feel better, not saying anything just as hurtful back, or making it seem like you’ll only spend time with her when she’s happy.
+This doesn’t mean gushing over his bad behavior, or allowing him to keep speaking to you rudely.
+But it does mean offering a hug to make him feel better, not saying anything just as hurtful back, or making it seem like you’ll only spend time with him when he’s happy.

 Your child will mimic your behavior more so than any discussion you may have with her.
 You can discipline all day, but none of that will matter if your own behavior doesn’t follow the values you teach.